-The DNS, or the Domain Name System, maps domain names to human-readable IP addresses and is the glue that holds our modern Internet together.
+The DNS, or the Domain Name System, maps domain names to IP addresses and is the glue that holds our modern Internet together.

 A Brief History of the DNS